joshhus/blockchain-sw-25/howto/console-upgrade-k8.md

 Apply patches to nodes one at a time.
 Your nodes are unavailable to process requests or transactions while the patch is being applied.
 Therefore, to avoid any disruption of service, you need to ensure that another node of the same type is available to process requests whenever possible.
 Installing patches on a node takes about a minute to complete and when the update is complete, the node is ready to process requests.
 {:important}

-To apply a patch to a node, open the node tile and click the **Install patch** button.
+To apply a patch to a node, open the node tile and click the **Update available** button.
 You cannot patch nodes that you imported to the console.

 ## Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall
 {: #upgrade-k8-firewall}